Support This Site

 The other thing is this: you can have bad science in a movie and people will go along with it because they don't know.
 As long as your error isn't too obvious, or is such a common crutch that audiences are used to it (sound in space), then you're safe.
 So when this movie makes it clear that the aliens are here for earth's water, and in the space of mere hours the ocean level was already lowering, the audience erupted in derisive chuckles.

 The aliens could have attacked for any reason or no readily apparent reason at all (that would have been the best choice).
 The laughably bad choice of stealing water and the foolishly shaky camera work, knocked major points off this story.
 Seriously: as big as the ocean is, you are going to attack military fortified, land-based cities to steal our water?
-When you can suck up enough water to lower our sea level in a matter of hours (holy shit that is just so stupid!), plunking down somewhere in the middle of nowhere Pacific, thousand plus miles from anywhere, isn't gonna do it for you?
+When you can plunk yourself down somewhere in the middle of nowhere Pacific, thousand plus miles from anywhere, and suck up enough water to lower our sea level in a matter of hours before any earthling can say, "WTF?" and mount a long range counter assualt?
+No, you have to set up your entire attack on land in order to steal the ocean (holy shit that is just so stupid!)?